I'd heard the rumors.

 It's notable because there are so few trees in Orkney that weren't purposely planted by wistful landowners, and for another reason: this ancient strip of woodland is a relic surviving from Mesolithic Orkney - the time when people first began to settle here.

 All that being said, I wouldn't try to walk to Berriedale without a guide.

 Tom and I once struggled through the bracken and muck to visit the wood.
 We were soaked to the knees by the time we got there ... and then the midgies came out.

-See the midgie section below for advice about dealing with the dreaded midgies.
+See the midgie page for advice about dealing with the dreaded midgies.

 Listen to Tom's story about midgies.

 Unless you have a lot of time and patience, it's probably best to enjoy it from afar as you walk the Old Post Road footpath through Rackwick Glen, or from the Rackwick Road if you're driving.

 The RSBP warden for Hoy suggests watching RSPB Orkney's Facebook page for upcoming events, which may include an occasional guided walk to Berridale.

 Local events are posted on the island of Hoy's website.